cmda-bt/pt-course-19-20/readme.md

 ## Description

-Project Tech is a first stepping stone for you to become a well-rounded web developer (or a designer with knowledge of how things are made).
-This course continues where earlier courses left off with topics such as HTML, CSS, JS, research, design, and project management.
+**Project Tech** is a first stepping stone for you to become a well-rounded web developer (or a designer with knowledge of how things are made).
+You'll build a dynamic prototype of a web application.
+This project continues where earlier courses left off with topics such as HTML, CSS, JS, research, design, and project management.

-We’ll focus on what it means to be a web dev, the current landscape of that space, and topics such as ethics, privacy, security, empathy, diversity, inclusion, accessibility, communication, time management, and team work.
+We’ll focus on what it means to be a web dev, the current landscape of that space, and topics such as privacy, security, diversity, inclusion, accessibility, communication and team work.

 You’ll learn about those “softer” skills and “harder” essentials such as how to use the command line, a text editor, version control, build tools, and code quality.

 ## Communication

 *   [GitHub][self] — Everything’s here!
 *   [Slack][] (`#project-tech` channel) — General chatter and Q&A
-*   Brightspace — Assessment and coaching scheduling
+*   [Project Tech on Brightspace][brightspace_pt] — Assessment and coaching scheduling

 ## Goals

-###### Main goal
+###### Main goals

-The goal of this course is:
+The main goals in this project are:

-*   You are able to function as a well-rounded (but novice) web developer on a team
+*   You can design a part of a dynamic web application
+*   You can research current topics in web development (such as code standards, code style, version control, local development setup)
+*   You can collaborate with other developers (do version control with github, use code standards and code style, document your project)
+*   You can recognise good quality code and review other people's code.

 ###### Subgoals

 In practice you will:

-*   Understand the history of coding (lab 1)
-*   Navigate the command line (lab 1)
 *   Version control with Git (lab 1)
-*   Collaborate on GitHub (lab 1)
 *   Write docs in Markdown (lab 1)
-*   Customize your local machine (lab 1)
+*   Navigate the command line (lab 2)
+*   Set up a Github repository (lab 2)
-*   Understand the current landscape of web dev (lab 2)
+*   Understand the current landscape of web dev (lab 4)
-*   Value a consistent code style and adhere to code standards (lab 2)
+*   Value a consistent code style and adhere to code standards (lab 4)
-*   Debug and use dev tools (lab 2)
-*   Review code (lab 2)
-*   Deal with change and stay up to date (lab 3)
-*   Be able to communicate and manage your time better (lab 4)
+*   Customize your local machine (lab 4)
+*   Collaborate on GitHub (lab 5)
+*   Review code (lab 5)
-*   Understand why empathy and ethics are important (lab 5)
+*   Think about privacy and security issues (lab 7)
-*   Know what is involved with being employed or contracting (lab 6)

 ## Calendar